 Even these noises ceased.
 To Michael the loneliness was dreadful.
 ‘If only something would make a sound!’ he cried.

 As if in answer to his request, the air was rent by the most tremendous crash he had ever heard.
 The pirates had fired Long Tom at them.

-That's a bummer.
-When it comes to bad things, I'd prefer to blame a lisping bald knee-high creature than myself.
+That’s a bummer.
+When it comes to bad things, I’d prefer to blame a lisping bald knee-high creature than myself.
 It would be an unholy relief to have a poltergeist about the place, a constant unseen enemy.
-It would stop us falling out in this household, holding grudges over towels left on the floor etc. That bloody Gollum again...
+It would stop us falling out in this household, holding grudges over basic things – towels left on the floor etc. – if we had one character at the heart of all our problems.
+That bloody Gollum again...

 Use your shadow side!